Reform of the Banking System

 The solution is not to end fiat currency or fractional reserve banking but to hold banks and governments accountable through reform of banking processes and practices:

 - A local bank must not sell any loan in secondary markets but must hold it for the duration of the loan.
-The loan does not belong to the bank but to its depositors, and the bank should issue it for a fee on the depositors’ behalf.
+The loan should not belong to the bank but to its depositors, and the bank should issue it for a fee on the depositors’ behalf.

 This type of economic system will create sound market-based money: